ptav/django-inlineedit/README.md

 Required jquery 3.3.1 or higher installed.

-## Support for integration with other libraries:
+### Support for integration with other libraries (optional)

 1. django-reversions

     No configuration is needed, django-inlineedit will simply use django-reversion as long as your models are decorated with @reversion.register()

+2. Django-CKEditor

+    Version 5.9.0 or higher is required for the CKEditor adaptor to work. for example:

+        {% inlineedit "my_object.my_field" "ckeditor" %}

+    Or

+        {% inlineedit "my_object.my_field" "ckeditor" "toolbar" %}

+2. Markdown

+    The Python library Markdown is required for the adaptor to work

+        {% inlineedit "my_object.my_field" "markdown" %}

 ## Running examples